wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/edu-deploy-applications/includes/deploy-win32-applications.md

     - Khan Academy
     - My Study Life

-1. Find or select the app you want to install and Select **Get the app**.
+1. Find or select the app you want to install and select **Get the app**.

 1. Repeat steps 3-5 to install another app or move to the next step.